awassink/docker-training/README.md

 # docker-training

+## Prerequisites

+Install Docker (Community Edition) on your system, if not present already <https://docs.docker.com/install/>.
+Check that `docker version` is returning a proper result for both the client and server.

+Install Docker Compose on your system, if not present already <https://docs.docker.com/compose/install/>.
+Check that `docker-compose version` is returning a proper result.

+Install the Dive tool for exploring Docker images and layers <https://github.com/wagoodman/dive>.

 ## Exersise 1 - Working with containers

-Apply the following docker actions to learn the basics with docker.
+### The basics commands to start with
+Open a shell session on your system and see that`docker help` and `docker <cmd> help` are your friend.

-1. Use `docker help` and `docker <cmd> help` for information about the possibilities of docker.
+They display information about the possibilities of docker.
 Important commands are `docker images` to get a list with the current images, `docker ps` to get a list with de current active containers and `docker ps -a` to get a list with all the containers including the inactive.
+When you've never run a Docker container before the resulted list of previous commands will be empty.
+Let's change that now

+### Starting a container
-2. Use `docker run` to start a container from image nginx and make it available at port 88.
-Check if the container is running by retrieving the website in your browser.
+Use `docker run` to start a container from the nginx image, a webserver, and make it available at port 88.
+Note that the first time you'll start a container Docker will download the needed Docker image from the Docker repository.
 You need the flag `-d` to run the server as deamon (the command prompt becomes unresponsive) and the flag `-p hostport:guestport` for port mapping.
-Nginx serves at port 80.
+Nginx within the container serves at port 80.
 Use `—name` to give your container a manageable name instead of a random ID.
-Use a browser to access the nginx webserver `http://<dockerhost>:88/`.
+Use a browser to access the nginx webserver `http://<dockerhost>:88/` and see the default web page being served.

+### Looking inside a container
+By default you have no insight in what is happening inside a container.
+But you are able to execute commands inside a running container.
-3. Use `docker exec -ti <container-id> bash` to open a shell in the active container.
+Now use `docker exec -ti <container-id> bash` to open a shell in the active container.
 Check the filesystem with `ls`, with `ps -ef` the active processes, with `hostname` the hostname and with `hostname -i` the assigned ip-address of the container. (end shell with `exit`)

+### Stopping and restarting a container
-4. Stop the docker container with `docker stop`.
-Make sure that the webpage is not available.
+Stop the docker container with `docker stop`.
+Make sure that the webpage is not available any more.
-5. With `docker ps -a` you can see the containers (active and not active).
+With `docker ps -a` you can see all the containers and their status.
-6. Every time you execute `docker run` a new container gets created.
+Every time you execute `docker run` a new container gets created.
 After a run you can run the same container with the assigned name (`docker start name`) to prevent the creation of a huge amount of containers.
 With the flag `-d` the container runs as a deamon and you need to stop it explicitly.
 Restart the container now.

-7. Check the local available docker images with `docker images`.
-8. Check the image layering with `docker history`.
+### Removing containers and images
-9. Remove the previously started docker container with `docker rm`.
+Remove the previously started docker container with `docker rm`.
 Use the `-f` flag if the container is still running.
-10. Remove the nginx image with `docker rmi`.
+Remove the nginx image with `docker rmi`.
 This only works if the containers based on the image are removed.
 If this is not the case, use `docker ps -a` and `docker rm` to remove the remaining.

+### Volume mounting
-11. We are going to do something more exiting, we are going to serve our own (static) webpage from the nginx container.
-Get the static pages from `/web-app/static_webpage.zip`.
-We need a new container, so we use `docker run`.
-Unzip `static_webpage.zip` to a location of your choice, for example `/tmp/webpage1/`.
+We are going to do something more exiting, we are going to serve our own (static) webpage `<project-directory>/web-app/src` from the nginx container.

-12. Start a new container with a port mapping and a mount to `/usr/share/nginx/html/` use `-v hostfolder:guestfolder:mountoptions`.
+Start a new container with a port mapping and a mount to `/usr/share/nginx/html/` using `-v hostfolder:guestfolder:mountoptions`.
 In this case you can use `ro` for mountoptions, so it’s read-only.
-Use `/usr/share/nginx/html` as guestfolder for nginx.
-Do NOT use relative paths.
+Use `/usr/share/nginx/html` as guestfolder (default webcontent directory of nginx) and `<project-directory>/web-app/src` as hostfolder.
+Note not to use relative paths.
 Check the webpage with the browser.

 ## Exersise 2 - Creating images